-Palm Beach County SUPPORTS funding for the Palm Beach County Juvenile Justice Assessment and Detention Center for maintenance and repair.
+Palm Beach County SUPPORTS funding for the Palm Beach County Juvenile Justice Assessment and Detention Center for maintenance and repair, as well as funding for additional diversion programs.

 DEPARTMENT OF CHILDREN AND FAMILIES GLADES REGION FACILITY

 The Department of Children and Families Glades building was constructed over twenty years ago.
 Because this facility receives a lot of foot traffic, it is important to keep up the maintenance of the building.
 Recently, the General Services Director determined that the building is in need of structural improvements, attention to handicap bathrooms, rodents, etc.